warning

 Okay, sometimes filling in the blanks.

-A topic sentence, a reminder, that's the sentence that explains the main focus or the idea of the paragraph you are writing.
+A topic sentence, a reminder, that's the sentence that explains the main focus or the idea of the paragraph you're writing.

 And that's where a non-human object or thing is given human characteristics.

-Again, we'll be looking at how that's used in Akala's work and that might be used to compare two things using words, which is like and as.
+Again, we'll be looking at how that's used in Akala's work, and that might be used to compare two things using words such as "like" and "as."
+So keep an eye out for these when they turn up In today's lesson.

 If you need to pause the video for a minute and just note these words down, then you can do.